joshconkel/SecureCodeReviewBot/README.md

 [Policy Gate]         →  PASS / NEEDS_HUMAN / FAIL decision
 ```

-Each agent receives only the data it needs — the pipeline deliberately slims payloads between stages to stay within local model context windows.
+Each agent receives only the data it needs — the pipeline deliberately slims payloads between stages to stay within model context windows.
 All inter-agent data is written to disk as JSON so you can inspect, replay, or extend any stage independently.

 ---